When you’re working in ecommerce no day is the same. It’s one of the fastest-growing and constantly-changing industries out there.

 We’ll start here.
 Visual content is everything for a successful ecommerce brand.
 We’re talking video content, product photography, user-generated content (UGC), social ads.
 It can't be stressed enough how important high-quality imagery is.

-Shoppers want to know what we're buying.
-That’s tricky when you're selling online.
-How do you convince a would-be customer to part with hard-earned cash for a product that's not right in front of them?
+When you're online shopping, you want to know what you're buying.
+How do you convince a would-be online shopper to part with hard-earned cash for a product that's not right in front of them?

 Having great product photography is key.
-Product photos are very influential in the buying decisions of 75% of ecommerce shoppers.
+Product photos are very influential in the buying decisions of 90% of online shopping journeys.

 Looking for inspiration?
 Here’s how to take great product photographs yourself.